nuri9812/HcalPedestalTable/README.md

 ## command for run codes
 ### run.sh
-To produce a pedestal Mean/Width, interpolate missing channels, and Figures you should update your path line in "run.sh". and then
+To produce a pedestal Mean/Width, interpolate missing channels, and Figures
 ```
 ./run.sh <path to HcalNano>
 ```
+In case the command doesn't work, please update your path line in "run.sh". and then

 ### Pedestal table